Pinalia moluccana

 Pinalia moluccana, synonym Eria kingii, commonly known as common gremlin orchid, is a plant in the orchid family and is an epiphyte or lithophyte with crowded pseudobulbs, each with three or four thin, channelled leaves.
 Up to fifty white or cream-coloured, cup-shaped flowers with hairy exteriors are arranged along an erect flowering stem.
-It is native to areas between Sulawesi and tropical North Queensland.
+It is native to areas between Sulawesi and tropical North Queensland, Australia.

 Description

 Pinalia moluccana is an epiphytic or lithophytic herb with crowded, cone-shaped pseudobulbs 150-250 mm long and 30-500 mm wide.
 Each pseudobulb has three or four dark green, elliptic to egg-shaped, channelled leaves 250-350 mm long and 30-50 mm wide.
 Between fifteen and fifty white or cream-coloured, cup-shaped, resupinate flowers 6-8 mm long and 5-7 mm wide are arranged along a stiffly erect flowering stem 100-300 mm long.
 The flowers are hairy on the outside.
 The dorsal sepal is 6-7 mm long and 3-4 mm wide, the lateral sepals 4.5-7 mm long and wide and the petals are 5-6 mm long and about 3 mm wide.
 The labellum is about 5 mm long and 4 mm wide with three lobes.
 The side lobes are erect and the middle lobe turns downwards and has a ridge along its midline.
 Flowering occurs between August and October in Australia.